-Occupancy-related expenses
+ccupancy-related expenses

-Operating leases
+perating leases

-Operating lease payments are recognised as an expense in the income statement on a straight-line basis over the lease term.
-Operating lease incentives are recognised as a liability when received and released to the income statement on a straight-line basis over the lease term.
+perating lease payments are recognised as an expense in the come statement on a straight-line basis over the lease term. perating lease incentives are recognised as a liability when ceived and released to the income statement on a straight-line asis over the lease term.

-Fixed rate increases to lease payments, excluding contingent or index based rental increases, are recognised on a straight-line basis over the lease term.
+xed rate increases to lease payments, excluding contingent or dex based rental increases, are recognised on a straight-line asis over the lease term.

-An asset or liability is recognised for the difference between the amount paid and the lease expense recognised in earnings on a straight-line basis.

-Contingent rental payments

-Contingent rental payments are made as a result of either turnover-based rentals or movements in relevant indices.
-Such payments are recognised in the income statement as they are incurred.

-Occupancy-related expenses by segment
+asset or liability is recognised for the difference between the nount paid and the lease expense recognised in earnings on a raight-line basis ontingent rental payments ontingent rental payments are made as a result of either rnover-based rentals or movements in relevant indices.
+Such ayments are recognised in the income statement as they are curred ccupancy-related expenses by segment epreciation and amortisation efer to notes 7 and 8 for details on depreciation and amortisation.

-Depreciation and amortisation

-Refer to notes 7 and 8 for details on depreciation and amortisation.